Spatially Indirect Exciton Condensation in Two-Dimensional Strongly Correlated Semimetals

 \textit{Model and Methods -} Our two-orbital Hubbard model we use is given by,

 where the $m=a,b$ labels the orbital (or layer) degrees of freedom, corresponding to orbitals in bulk systems and layers in 2D materials, respectively. $c_{i\sigma m}$ ($c^{\dagger}_{i\sigma m}$) denotes the electron annihilation (creation) operator at unit cell $i$, orbital (layer) $m$, with spin $\sigma$; $n_{i\sigma m}$ is the particle number operator.
 The nearest-neighbor hopping integral $t_a$ is set to $t_a=t=1$ as energy unit throughout the paper. $U_m$ is the on-site repulsion between electrons at orbital (layer) -$m$, $V$ is the local inter-orbital (inter-layer) interaction.
 In this work, we have omitted long-range Coulomb interactions to simplify the numerical study.
 We adjust chemical potential $\mu$ and orbital(layer) energy $\epsilon_m$ to tune the orbital (layer) densities.
-Here we adopt a pure electron picture to study the problem, \textit{i.e.,} $\langle \hat{n_a} \rangle = n_e \equiv n$ denote the carrier density in the electron orbital (orbital-$a$), implying a hole orbital (layer) of $ n_h = 1- \langle \hat{n_b} \rangle =n_e = n$ in the orbital-$b$.
-We assume equal mass for both carriers, \textit{i.e.,} , $t_a = -t_b$.
+Here we adopt a pure electron picture to study the problem, \textit{i.e.}, $\langle \hat{n_a} \rangle = n_e \equiv n$ denote the carrier density in the electron orbital (orbital-$a$), implying a hole orbital (layer) of $ n_h = 1- \langle \hat{n_b} \rangle =n_e = n$ in the orbital-$b$.
+We assume equal mass for both carriers, \textit{i.e.}, $t_a = -t_b$.
 The schematic of our model and the simplified semimental band structure are illustrated in Fig.~\ref{fig1}.
 Orbitals (layers) $a$ (upper) and $b$ (lower) are designated as electron-active and hole-active, respectively.
+Previous studies have used the two-orbital Hubbard model to investigate excitonic effects in the strongly correlated regime~\cite{Kunes_2015}, such as the transition between excitonic insulator state and antiferromagnetic state~\cite{PhysRevB.85.165135}, as well as the interplay between the excitonic insulator and low-/high-spin states~\cite{PhysRevB.89.115134}.